Hekt000r/omc-meteor-tools-v2/README.md

 Auto-Advertising | Lets you advertise in the chat with a delay and multiple messages, like the Macro function in meteor but you dont have to keep pressing the button

 Meteor-Litematica-Printer (new) | A copy of the litematica printer module from Meteor-Litematica-Printer but its updated for 1.21.5

+Auto-Wither | Automatically builds withers.
+Taken from meteor rejects (who took it from an unmerged PR.)
 ## Features (coming soon)

-Auto-Wither | Taken from Meteor Rejects

 WhisperAura | When a player enters into a configurable distance, you can automatically send them a whisper. (like message aura but with multiple messages)